Tamil Nadu: Economy

-The economy of the state consistently exceeded national average growth rates, due to reform-oriented economic policies in the 1970s.
 As of 24 2023, Tamil Nadu's GSDP was ₹27.22 trillion, second highest amongst Indian states, which had grown significantly from ₹2.19 trillion in 2004.
 The per-capita NDSP is ₹315220.
 Tamil Nadu is the most urbanised state in India.
 Though the state had the lowest percentage of people under the poverty line, rural unemployment rate is considerably higher at 47 per thousand compared to the national average of 28.
 As of 2020, the state had the most number of factories at 38,837 units with an engaged work-force of 2.6 million.

 The state has a diversified industrial base anchored by different sectors including automobiles, software services, hardware, textiles, healthcare and financial services.
 As of 2022, services contributed to 55% of the GSDP followed by manufacturing at 32% and agriculture at 13%.
 There are 42 Special Economic Zones (SEZ) in the state.
 As per a report by Government of India, Tamil Nadu is the most export competitive state of India in 2023.